US adds a healthy 236,000 jobs despite Fed's rate hikes - KESQ

 AP Economics Writer

-WASHINGTON (AP) — America’s employers added a solid 236,000 jobs in March, reflecting a resilient labor market and suggesting that the Federal Reserve may see the need to keep raising interest rates in the coming months.
+WASHINGTON (AP) — America’s employers added a solid 236,000 jobs in March, suggesting that the economy remains on solid footing despite the nine interest rate hikes the Federal Reserve has imposed over the past year in its drive to tame inflation.

-Friday’s government report suggested that the economy and the job market remain on solid footing despite nine rate hikes imposed over the past year by the Fed.
-The March job gain may lead the Fed to conclude that the pace of hiring is still putting upward pressure on wages and inflation and that further rates hikes are necessary.
-When the central bank tightens credit, it typically leads to higher rates on mortgages, auto loans, credit card borrowing and many business loans.
+More than two years of labor shortages have led some companies to turn, by necessity, to machines to try to improve efficiency.
+Walmart, the nation’s largest retailer and private employer, has embarked on a big push toward automation.

+By the 2026 fiscal year, the company says it expects roughly two-thirds of its stores to be served by automation, with a majority of items that are processed through its warehouses to move through automated facilities.
+The change will involve robotic forklifts that unload goods from truck trailers instead of having workers do the manual work.
+Walmart said such moves will require roles that demand less physical labor yet could provide higher pay.

-Despite last month’s brisk job growth, the latest economic signs increasingly suggest that an economic slowdown may be upon us.
+Despite last month’s healthy job growth, the latest economic signs suggest that the economy may be slowing, which would help cool inflation pressures.
 Manufacturing is weakening.
 America’s trade with the rest of the world is declining.
 And though restaurants, retailers and other services companies are still growing, they are doing so more slowly.

 For Fed officials, taming inflation is Job One.
 They were slow to respond after consumer prices started surging in the spring of 2021, concluding that it was only a temporary consequence of supply bottlenecks caused by the economy’s surprisingly explosive rebound from the pandemic recession.